API name: spf_record_softfail

 This is not my IP or domain

-The IP does not belong to your organization, and the DNS entry has been corrected for the IP.
+Indicate that IP does not belong to your organization, and the DNS entry has been corrected for the IP.

 I cannot reproduce this issue and I think it is incorrect